-A word for the foreign buyers collaborating with us: we put this offer in place for you in French.
+A word for the foreign buyers collaborating with us through our Legal Package: we put this offer in place for you in French.
 Then, we translate it into your mother tongue to get your agreement.
 Once we have received your approval, we transmit the offer in French, on your behalf, to the seller.

 This way, you are sure not to leave any essential elements out of your written proposal.
 This allows you to save time against potential competitors.
-As mentioned in the previous chapter, you are rarely alone when bidding on a newly marketed and correctly priced quality property.
+You will be rarely alone when bidding on a newly marketed and correctly priced quality property.
 A competition between buyers can indeed exist.
 By quickly sending your offer, especially if it is close to the amount expected by the seller, you may be one step ahead of other interested parties.

 After the transmission of your offer to buy